The Global Fiesta takes place on the Saturday of ¡Globalquerque!

 Bank of America Theatre

-Instrument Making with Christopher Gibson & Arturo Olivas
+Instrument Making with Christopher Gibson (in memory of Arturo Olivas)

 Palabras – Interactive bilingual poetry creation

 Drinks, Sweets & Crafts from members of Albuquerque’s refugee community.